Roll20/roll20-api-scripts/Its A Trap/README.md

 Then, select the trap token and activate its 'ItsATrap_trapCreationWizard' token macro.
 This will present a menu for setting up the trap's configurations.

+### Setting trap triggers:

+As of version 3.3, traps can be set to be triggered either by their own token or by a set of paths on the GM layer.
+By default, the trap's token is used as its trigger.
+The trap's ```Trap Shape``` property determines the token shape (circle or rectangle) used for the collision.

+You can change this by opening the trap's creation wizard in the chat, selecting a set of polygonal or freehand paths from the GM layer, and then setting the ```Set Trigger property``` for the trap to ```Paths```.

+Note: Elliptical token shapes are not currently supported (unless they are circles).

 ### Activating traps:

-If a token moves across a trap at ANY point during its movement, the trap will be activated!
+If a token moves across a trap or its trigger paths at ANY point during its movement, the trap will be activated!

 A trap can also be manually activated by clicking the 'Activate Trap' button in the trap's configuration menu.